m-sokes/ComfyUI-Sokes-Nodes/README.md

 ### Instalation

-Installation
-To install and use these nodes, follow these steps:
+To install nodes follow these steps:

 1. Open a terminal or a command line interface.
 2. Navigate to the ComfyUI/custom_nodes/ directory.